Truck stop: Australia

 In Australia a roadhouse is a filling station (service station) on a major intercity route.
 A roadhouse sells fuel and provides maintenance and repairs for cars, but it also has an attached restaurant (usually a café or diner) to sell and serve hot food to travelers.
 Roadhouses usually also serve as truck stops, providing space for parking of semi-trailer trucks and buses, as well as catering to travelers in private cars.
 In remote areas such as the Nullarbor Plain, a roadhouse also offers motel-style accommodation and camping facilities.

-Approximately two thirds of truck stops are independently owned with the remainder being owned and run by 'Big Oil' brands such as Caltex, BP and Shell.
+Approximately two-thirds of truck stops are independently owned with the remainder being owned and run by 'Big Oil' brands such as Caltex, BP and Shell.

 Germany and Austria

 In Germany and some parts of Austria there were newer official developments to the existing highway service station.
-The often state owned service stations at the highway were insufficient to deal with the growing number of lorries and the necessary stops for lorry drivers to rest.
+The often state owned service stations on the highway were insufficient to deal with the growing number of lorries and the necessary stops for lorry drivers to rest.
 Since 2001, the traffic regulations of Germany Straßenverkehrsordnung include a road sign, Autohof, literally car yard or automobile court.

 An Autohof is run by a private company, but the government provides the road signs at the highway, indicating an Autohof, if the facility: